 LCBO Internship | Winter 2023

-Building LCBO's anti-theft solution to potentially reduce millions in lost revenue each year and decrease theft in stores.
+Building LCBO's anti-theft solution to reduce millions in lost revenue each year and decrease theft in stores.

 Company Background